knightjoel/acme-tiny-cron-renew/README.md

 	The path to the file containing the Let's Encrypt account key.
 	Default: `$workdir/le.key`

+- `-p | --python <path>`
+	The fully qualified path to the Python interpreter on your system.
+By default, the correct path will be searched for by looking for common Python versions in common locations.

 - `-u | --user <username>`
 	The name of the unprivileged user to run external commands as. le_renew_certs.sh will drop privileges to <username> when running